Frequently Asked Questions...

 - What are the guest hours for University Residences?

-First Street Towers, Hillenbrand Hall and Hilltop Apartments (except for freshmen assigned to Hilltop) have 24-hour visitation, 7 days per week.
-All other halls, including Hilltop North Freshmen Community, have the following visitation hours:
+First Street Towers, Hawkins Hall, Hillenbrand Hall, Hilltop Apartments and Third Street Suites have 24-hour visitation, 7 days per week.
+All other halls have the following visitation hours:

 - Sunday – Thursday: 8:00 a.m. to 2:00 a.m.